vali_111 - Fotolia

 - ISCSI gateway: This is an addition to the Ceph project that was made by SUSE.
 It allows administrators to run an iSCSI gateway on top of Ceph, which turns it into a SAN filer that any OS can access.

-Because Ceph offers many more ways to access the object storage system, it's more usable and flexible than Swift.
+When assessing Ceph vs. Swift, remember that Ceph offers many more ways to access the object storage system.
+Because of that, it's more usable and flexible than Swift.

 Accessing storage information